umts/pvta-multiplatform/README.md

 The javascript is contained in `www/js`.Start editing away!

-2. Viewing the results of your changes is quick and easy to do:
+2. Viewing the results of your changes is easy:
-   In the browser (do this during development):
+   Just run `ionic serve -c` from the root project directory.

-   Run `ionic serve -c` from the root project directory.
+  Ionic will open your default browser and navigate to itself for you.

 ### Emulating